mapcomponents/react-map-components-maplibre/src/stories/README.md

 ##### Cleanup functions

-To make sure a component cleans up the MapLibre instance after it has been removed from reactDOM declare a reference to the map instance using the useRef hook.
+To make sure a component cleans up anything it has added to the MapLibre instance when it is removed from reactDOM declare a reference to the map instance using the useRef hook.

 **- Reference declaration**